 Hardening off your transplants

-If you have done your job right your seedlings have been receiving plenty of water, light and nutrition.
+If you have done your job right your seedlings have been receiving plenty of water, light, and nutrition.
 They have also been growing indoors with very moderate temperatures and no wind.
 All of this leads to very healthy starts but they are also a little pampered and tender.

-The process of hardening off your transplants, slowly prepares your new plants for the harsher conditions out in the garden.
+The process of hardening off your transplants slowly prepares your new plants for the harsher conditions out in the garden.
 Skip this step and you risk causing a shock to your plants from which they may never really recover.
 Hardening off your seedlings is accomplished by slowly exposing your seedlings to the conditions out in the garden.

 When to start hardening off your transplants

 If you are hardening off your seedlings in the cool spring then these first few days could be directly in the garden.
-If you are hardening off your seedlings in the hot summer or fall you may want to make those first few days under a shady tree so the plants can first get use to the heat with protection.
+If you are hardening off your seedlings in the hot summer or fall you may want to make those first few days under a shady tree so the plants can first get used to the heat with protection.

-If you are hardening off your seedlings in the early spring be sure that some of the time spent outside also includes time at night so your plants can adjust to the cold night time temperatures as well.
+If you are hardening off your seedlings in the early spring be sure that some of the time spent outside also includes time at night so your plants can adjust to the cold nighttime temperatures as well.

-How long should you harden your transplants
+How long should you harden your transplants?

-You want most seedlings to only spend about 6 to 8 weeks in pots, any more time than that risks your seedlings becoming root bound in the pots.
-That 6 to 8 weeks must include the hardening off time so start setting your plants out at the 5 to 7 week mark.
+You want most seedlings to only spend about 6 to 8 weeks in pots, any more time than that risks your seedlings becoming root-bound in the pots.
+That 6 to 8 weeks must include the hardening off time so start setting your plants out at the 5 to 7-week mark.

 Those small pots don’t hold a lot of moisture and can dry out quickly on a hot or windy day.
 So be sure you check the condition of your plants often while they are outside.
 Once your seedlings have been hardened off get them out of those restrictive pots and into the garden!

 Remember hardening off your transplants is a process you don’t want to skip.
 Doing it creates stronger and healthier plants for your garden.
-In fact I recommend hardening off store bought seedlings for at least a week as well!
+In fact, I recommend hardening off store-bought seedlings for at least a week as well!